MostafaMahmoudAbdelrahman/mostafa-mahmoud-portfolio/README.md

 ## Projects

 ### Duroob Al-Majd
-*October 2024*
+*February 2025*

 🔹 *Duroob Al-Majd* is an epic VR experience inspired by Saudi culture, where players race through stunning environments, from breathtaking deserts and traditional souks to modern cityscapes.
 While running, you'll encounter interactive questions that test your knowledge of Saudi history and culture, turning every session into an exciting and educational adventure!

 💠 **Game Features:**
-- ✅ Authentic Saudi environments with traditional clothing & heritage
+- Authentic Saudi environments with traditional clothing & heritage
-- ✅ Endless running with increasing speed & evolving challenges
+- Endless running with increasing speed & evolving challenges
-- ✅ Cultural trivia and interactive surveys during gameplay
+- Cultural trivia and interactive surveys during gameplay
-- ✅ Immersive VR experience optimized for Meta Quest devices
+- Immersive VR experience optimized for Meta Quest devices
-- ✅ Compete with friends on global leaderboards
+- Compete with friends on global leaderboards

 🔗 [Play on Meta Quest Store](https://www.meta.com/experiences/9097137060321303/)

+---

 ### RMG Lab
 *September 2024*